The Effects of Stress and Hormonal Decline on the Skin

 Oestradiol is the most potent oestrogen, and its main source is the ovaries in reproductive women.
 Estrone, with weaker estrogenic effects, becomes the more prominent oestrogen produced in postmenopausal women as their ovaries stop oestradiol production.

 Low testosterone in men is associated with thinning skin.
-This is thought to be because there is less testosterone available for local conversion to oestrogen through the action of aromatase present in the skin.
+This is believed to occur due to a reduced availability of testosterone for local conversion into oestrogen, which is facilitated by the presence of aromatase in the skin.
 Testosterone replacement has been found to increase skin thickness.

-Progesterone has been used in cosmetic skin creams as well as in hormone replacement therapy and has been found to improve skin thickness and elasticity.
+Progesterone is known for its roles in both cosmetic skin creams and hormone replacement therapy.
+It has demonstrated its remarkable ability to enhance skin thickness and elasticity.

 Join our VIP club for the latest news and offers